watson/virtual-grid/README.md

 - `height` - The total height of the viewport (defaults to `process.stdout.rows`)
 - `rows` - An array of rows.
 Each row is an array of `cell` objects
-- `onUpdate` - An optional function which will be called every time one of the cells have been updated

 A `cell` object supports the following properties: